UKCloud/documentation/articles/azure/azs-ref-overview.md

 - For some blob types, there is a difference in maximum storage between public Azure and Azure Stack Hub.

-- No guarantees around IOPs.
+- No guarantees around IOPS.

 - Use blob storage for queues to help deliver scalable micro-services.